Landau-Lifshitz-Navier-Stokes Equations: Large Deviations and Relationship to The Energy Equality: Lower bound of the Large Deviation Principle

-\end{lemma} The `if' statement is \cite[Lemma 7]{MM}, and the `only if' statement follows from a simple calculation.
+We now prove the large deviations lower bound.
 We will argue, throughout this section, in the case of solutions to (\ref{SNS-1}), with scaling parameters $\epsilon, \delta$ satisfying (\ref{scale-standing}).
-The case of solutions to (\ref{project-m}) under (\ref{scale-standing-galerkin}) is essentially identical.
+The case of solutions to (\ref{eq: galerkin approx}) under (\ref{scale-standing-galerkin}) is essentially identical.